The History of Hawaiian Leis

 Many of Hawaii’s customs can be traced to other islands in Polynesia.
-Hawaii was settled by people who navigated across the Pacific, and it’s believed that early Tahitian voyagers were responsible for bringing the tradition of the lei with them.
+Hawaii was first settled by Polynesian people who navigated across the Pacific Ocean.
+It’s believed that early Tahitian voyagers were responsible for bringing the tradition of the lei with them.

-In the age of the Hawaiian nobility, the lei was used to signify who held what rank and who belonged to the royal house.
+In the age of the Hawaiian nobility, the lei was used to signify who belonged to the royal house.
 Different types of lei were also used to honor specific gods.

-Like any custom, those surrounding the lei were bound to evolve, and when the Hawaiian Islands became a tourism capital, there was a shift in focus for the customary floral garland.
+Like any custom, those surrounding the lei were bound to evolve.
+When the Hawaiian Islands became a tourism capital, there was a shift in focus for the customary floral garland.

 Welcoming Visitors with Lei